 But those who are self-righteous, will always have an attitude where they continually believe they are right, no matter what others say.
 It is not about being right or wrong, but about being open to life and opinions, so that we see what’s beyond our four walls and limitations.
 That will bring a better attitude.

-Being self-righteous often very much depends on how we see or offer our views or opinions.
 We become self-righteous when we’re moralistic and intolerant of other people’s opinions.
-We may become intolerant when others choose not to listen to what we say, instead of being open to discuss our opinions and why views may differ.
+We become intolerant when others choose not to listen, instead of them being open to discuss our opinions and why our views may differ.

-When we come across as smug, then others may think us self-righteous, but that isn’t always the case.
-Intuitively, knowing that something is true doesn’t make us self-righteous, but it does make us knowledgeable.
+Throughout our lives we have many conditions imposed on us, we also copy much of what we see.
+When we come across as smug, then others may think us self-righteous but that isn’t always the case: intuitively knowing that something isn’t true doesn’t make us self-righteous, but it does make us knowledgeable.